 (Source: Glassdoor)

-As more and more of our daily lives are increasingly digital, web developers have some of the most sought-after skills no matter the industry.
+As our daily lives increasingly become increasingly digital, web developers have some of the most sought-after skills, no matter the industry.
 Becoming a web developer can be a lucrative and rewarding long-term career.

-Web developers are directly responsible for creating the main online presence for a business.
-Their code can be the difference between a fast or slow loading website, as well as affect key online business functions.
+Web developers are directly responsible for creating the primary online presence for a business.
+Their code can differ between a fast- or slow-loading website and critical online business functions.

-Many people who want to make a career switch to become a web developer can be daunted by the need to learn code.
-However, there are a plethora of online resources such as courses and bootcamps intended for absolute beginners with no prior coding experience available.
-These can help you get some experience at web development projects.
+Many people who want to make a career switch to become web developers can be daunted by the need to learn code.
+However, there are a plethora of online resources, such as courses and boot camps intended for absolute beginners with no prior coding experience available.
+These can help you get some experience with web development projects.

-If you’re not ready to dive into the world of coding just yet, but are still interested in web development — then consider taking up a website development course that specialises in co-code website builder platforms like Shopify or Wix.
+If you’re not ready to dive into the world of coding but are still interested in web development, consider taking up a website development course that specialises in co-coding website builder platforms like Shopify or Wix.
 You’ll be able to learn valuable knowledge like best practices for user interface design and user experience that’ll set you up for success when building a website.

 Learn In-person at FirstCom Academy

-If you’re looking to learn how to develop a website, why not learn from industry veterans at FirstCom Academy.
-Our courses are ideal for busy professionals looking to upgrade their careers by learning in-demand skills taught in a manner that is progressive, easy-to-understand and actionable.
+If you want to develop a website, why not learn from industry veterans at FirstCom Academy?
+Our courses are ideal for busy professionals looking to upgrade their careers by learning in-demand skills taught in a progressive, easy-to-understand and actionable manner.

 Explore FirstCom Academy’s range of WSQ-certified website development courses: